 ● Unregulated social media usage is affecting our children

 We have noticed a sudden increase in social media platform usage due to limited access to regular interactions with their friends and peers.
-Be it the discovery of ‘Bois locker Room’ or any subsequent attempts to create new groups with false usernames, many young children are nowadays getting indulged in risk-taking activities.
+Be it the discovery of ‘Boys locker Room’ or any subsequent attempts to create new groups with false usernames, many young children are nowadays getting indulged in risk-taking activities.
 Whether it’s teenagers discussing female bodies and crimes like gang rape in jest, or people dismissing it as a matter related to the consequences lockdown- these all are the signs of unsupervised use of social media by the children who are physically closer to becoming an adult but are not mentally yet.

 ● Positive parenting tips during COVID-19 to beat the lockdown blues

 As parents, we are facing a difficult time, but open communication can solve all the issues.
-Being an Indian parent, many of us are still not comfortable discussing intimate and complex topics such as sex and personal relationship and patriarchal society.
+Being Indian parents, many of us are still not comfortable discussing intimate and complex topics such as sex and personal relationship and patriarchal society.
 To be frank, we are indirectly forcing them to look for biased information on the web to fill their curiosity and the void.
 Just like there is no right time to begin discussing these concepts with our children, it is never too late as well.
 We can always limit our children’s media exposure to news, especially those that promote scientifically unverified or alarming content.
 Adhering to the facts and letting our teens know that they are safe with us and that we will be there for them- is the best thing you can do to uplift their mood.

 ● We can find out how our children are feeling and what they are thinking about